ocaml-multicore/kcas/README.md

 ### Beware of torn reads

-The algorithm underlying **kcas** ensures that it is not possible to read uncommitted changes to shared memory locations and that an operation can only complete successfully if all of the accesses taken together were atomic.
+The algorithm underlying **Kcas** ensures that it is not possible to read uncommitted changes to shared memory locations and that an operation can only complete successfully if all of the accesses taken together were atomic.
 These are very strong guarantees and make it much easier to implement correct concurrent algorithms.

-Unfortunately, the transaction mechanism that **kcas** provides does not prevent one specific concurrency anomaly.
+Unfortunately, the transaction mechanism that **Kcas** provides does not prevent one specific concurrency anomaly.
 When reading multiple locations, it is possible for a transaction to observe different locations at different times even though it is not possible for the transaction to commit successfully unless